seanprashad/leetcode-patterns/README.md

 ## Background

-This repo is intended to be used as a study guide for any individual wanting to improve their problem solving skills for Software Engineering interviews.
+This repo is intended for any individual wanting to improve their problem solving skills for Software Engineering interviews.
-Problems are seperated under their respective subtopic, so you can focus on common interview patterns rather than randomly tackling questions.
+Problems are grouped under their respective subtopic, in order to focus on repeatedly applying common patterns rather than randomly tackling questions.

 All questions are available on [leetcode.com] with some requiring [leetcode premium].